JonasSchade/zeiterfassung-db/README.md

 # zeiterfassung-db

-This is a database server of a project for school.
+This is a database server of a project for university.
 It's basically a node.js runtime with SQLite.

 The corresponding webserver can be found here: